Movement Builders

 We are seeking applicants who:

-• can demonstrate a strategic approach to making change happen
+• Want to think strategically about making change happen

 Movement Builders cohorts are made up of people who understand the importance of both self and collective care to the work we do, and believe that building and sustaining a culture based on anti-oppression, deep understanding and solidarity is central to the change we want to see.
-We would also hope that participants would be open to being a part of an ongoing community of practice with NEON after the training, supporting and exploring collaborations with other Movement Builders alumni.
+We would also hope that participants would be open to being a part of continuing to work with NEON and collaborate with other participants on the programme.

 How long is this training?

-When selecting participants for the programme, we try to ensure that the cohort is representative of the different groups and organisations within the movement creating change in different ways.
-We also prioritise applications from people from marginalised groups, and during the training we will arrange break out groups to ensure people aren’t isolated.
+When selecting participants for the programme, we try to ensure that the cohort is representative of the different groups and organisations working to create change.
+We also prioritise applications from people from marginalised groups.
+Prior to the programme we will be available for any chats you might need to feel as prepared and comfortable as possible before coming into the space.
+Our training team and facilitators will also be on hand during the training to support you if needed, and we’ll use breakout groups to help people feel less isolated.

 opening quote